angular/angular/aio/content/guide/component/component-interaction.md

 <code-example path="component-interaction/src/app/countdown-parent.component.ts" region="lv" header="component-interaction/src/app/countdown-parent.component.ts"></code-example>

-The parent component cannot data bind to the `start` and `stop` methods of the child nor to the `seconds` property of it.
+The parent component is not able to data bind to the `start` and `stop` methods of the child nor to the `seconds` property of it.

-Place a local variable, `#timer`, on the tag `<countdown-timer>` representing the child component.
+Place a local variable, `#timer`, on the `countdown-timer` element tag that represents the child component.
 That gives you a reference to the child component and the ability to access *any of the properties or methods of it* from within the parent template.

 This example wires parent buttons to the `start` and `stop` methods of the child and uses interpolation to display the `seconds` property of the child.